opendatasoft/ods-documentation/source/publish_datasets/processors.rst

 Set Timezone
 ~~~~~~~~~~~~

 This processor can be used to force the timezone of a datetime field.
 This might be useful when, for instance, the
 source outputs timestamps with no timezone indication.

-Normalize Dates
+Normalize Date
 ~~~~~~~~~~~~~~~

 Date normalization is one of the most commonly used processors.
 It allows you to parse a date in a format that would otherwise not be understood by the platform.

 Simply specify the date format pattern to use in the **Date format** parameter.